Preventing Water Pollution at Home

 Philadelphia Water Department (Pennsylvania)

-In addition to raingardens and other home stormwater control measures, this guidebook includes helpful tips on vehicle maintenance and lawn care.
+In addition to rain gardens and other home stormwater control measures, this guidebook includes helpful tips on vehicle maintenance and lawn care.
 It also covers some topics specific to northern climates, such as winter deicing practices.

 The Homeowner’s Guide to Stormwater (PDF, 3.5 MB, 28 pages)